architect-examples/arc-workshop/src/shared/md/05-slackbot-api/02-buttons-and-menus.md

 }
 ```

-Go back to Slack, mention the bot, click a button, and go back to Cloudwatch to see the JSON formated in slightly more readable way.
+Go back to Slack, mention the bot, click a button, and go back to Cloudwatch to see the JSON formatted in slightly more readable way.

 ---
 ### 3. Respond Dynamically